 Each larger size in the main jet (they come in 2.5 steps) adds about 2% fuel flow.
 Each reduction in 10 number difference in the air correction makes and additional 2-3% increase in fuel flow (at high airflows/throttle only).

 The air correction jet supplies AIR, so smaller means richer.
-The air correction jet works mostly at higher rpm (about 4000rpm upwards) to prevent the carburetor going over-rich at high airflows.
+The air correction jet works mostly at higher rpm (about 3000rpm upwards) to prevent the carburetor going over-rich at high airflows.
+Then is starts doing that "leaning" job too well, so the Aux/power jet starts supplying extra fuel at full throttle high revs.

-The older 30 series carburetors usually cope better with the 009 distributor than the larger 34PICT/3 carburetor does because they are less sensitive.
+The older 30 series carburetors usually cope better with the 009 distributor than the larger 34PICT/3 carburetor does because they are less sensitive, and are set to run the engine a little on the rich side anyway.

 Still, I'd be checking the main jet and air correction jet sizes, because the 30 series carburetors were originally jetted for 1300/1500cc engines, and the 1776 makes it pull through a lot more air, which can result in running a little lean.
 Lean means hot, so if that's happening it would exacerbate any tendency to detonate.